 - Takeshi Shudo's novelizations depict the world of the anime as a Crapsack World, with Gym Leaders being fired if they lose three matches, 10-year-olds being legal adults and having to pay taxes, go to jail, or marry, and many, many fathers and grandfathers leaving their families only to get nowhere on their Pokémon journey.

 - Shudo apparently wanted Pokémon to end with a revolt or rebellion of the Pokémon, who made Pikachu their leader and Meowth some ambassador or translator, and Ash would realize his dream of becoming a Pokemon Master was a childish dream that he needed to wake up from.

 - "Pika Pika Massaichu", the Japanese ending theme to the first Pikachu short, can make one feel very nostalgic for summer vacation and childhood, especially when you read the translated lyrics.

 - "Meowth's Song"; an image song used in the Japanese original.
-While it is briefly used in the dub with completely reinterpreted lyrics about trying to impress Meowsie (which itself is rather tragic), the original full song has Meowth lamenting over his constant loneliness as he philosophizes under the moon.
+While it is briefly used in the dub with completely reinterpreted lyrics about trying to impress Meowzie (which itself is rather tragic), the original full song has Meowth lamenting over his constant loneliness as he philosophizes under the moon.
 Here it is with translated lyrics.